 The three-month limit for all these trips was due to restrictions on immigration to Switzerland and strict Swiss refugee policies.
-Yet if the children’s stay was short-lived, their novel encounter with an unfamiliar, more affluent culture at a time of rationing, austerity and drabness represented for many a key childhood moment with ‘abroad’; a life-changing event which has evoked a deep emotional response among many who have recalled the experience as adults.
+But if the children’s stay was short-lived, their novel encounter with an unfamiliar, more affluent culture at a time of rationing, austerity and drabness represented for many a key childhood encounter with ‘abroad’; a life-changing event which has evoked a deep emotional response among many who have recalled it as adults.

 If you are interested in our research and creative work, or have stories to share, please do get in touch.
 We would love to hear from you!

 Manchester Metropolitan University

 Geoffrey Manton Building

 Tel: +44 (0) 161 247 4491

 I get the impression from reading their stories that they all felt somewhat lost and bewildered on the journey out to Switzerland , but once there they all seems to be welcomed with love and kindness which must have been a been a great comfort to them .